bigpandaio/ansible-workshop/workshop/4_Nginx-now-for-content.md

 curl http://127.0.0.1:8083/answer
 ```

 There's loads of Jinja filters available, from string manipulations to list comprehensions, and guess what, they're extendable!
-You can write the yourself in Python (FTW™).
+You can write them yourself in Python (FTW™).

 #### MIND BLOWN.